.basketball digital identity

-Email your Natinal Federation’s contact details (and the relevant contact person) to NNP@roar.basketball and firstname.lastname@example.org and a representative will be in touch to get you transitioned and under way.
+Email your National Federation’s contact details (and the relevant contact person) to NNP@roar.basketball and firstname.lastname@example.org and a representative will be in touch to get you transitioned and underway.

 National Federations and their own Basketball communities

-Once a National Federation has selected and adopted .basketball for its own organisation it has the ability to offer the .basketball extension to its own Basketball community and derive a revenue stream from sales.
+Once a National Federation has selected and adopted .basketball for its own organization it has the ability to offer the .basketball extension to its own Basketball community and derives a revenue stream from sales.

 This is facilitated through the creation of a dedicated web portal that is prepared and skinned specifically for each National Federation.
 A unique access code will be generated for the National Federation to distribute to its community.
 Sales via the portal and access code can be tracked and a portion of revenues generated will be shared with the respective Federation.